it3xl/Papercut/README.md

 This version of Papercut is used only as a Windows service or as many Windows services on the same machine.

 ## Features
 * Saving of email massages to a configured folder.
-You may make this folder a shared folder.
+You can make this folder a shared folder for your team.
-* Messages will be stored in sub-foders with a name from Sender SMTP header (if not empty).
-I.e. sender's email address.
+* Messages will be stored in sub-folders dynamically. see MessageRepository.FileSystem.cs > CreateFolder method to change the sub-folder logic.
-* If you messages have the "Original-Envelope-ID" SMTP header then messages will be stored in sub-folders of the second level with a name from this header.
+* Message file name may have different values in a different order. see MessageRepository.FileSystem.cs > CreateUniqueFile method to change the file name generating logic.
-* Configuring of log files root folder.
+* You can omit date-time stamp in the message file name (FileInfo.CreationTime will be used).
-* New log file format Papercut.Service.SMTPport-YYYYMMdd.log
+* Added configuring of a log files root folder.
-* Saved email .eml files have the format YY.MMdd-HH.mm.ssfff Subject_first_letters random.eml
+* Changed log file name format to Papercut.Service.SMTPport-YYYYMMdd.log.

 ## How To Use